Sums of even powers of k-regulous functions: Sums of squares of -regulous functions

+We claim that $H\in \RR^0(\R^n)$.
+It is sufficient to show that it can be continuously extended to its indeterminacy locus, i.e. $Z$.
+On the set $V$ we have the inequality $|H|\leq |GK|$ which holds near $Z$.
+On the complement of $V$ we have $|H|\leq |G/F|< c|F|^\epsilon(1+||x||^2)^p$.
+In both cases $H$ approaches zero at every point of $Z$, so indeed it is continuous after extending by 0 on $Z$, and thus $0$-regulous.
+Finally, $HF=G$ on $X$, so $H|_X=h$.
+This finishes the proof. \end{proof} \end{lemma}

-\begin{remark} The above reasoning cannot be applied to $k$-regulous functions on $\R^n$ for $k\geq 1$ and $n\geq 2$, as there is no guarantee that the extensions of the functions $f_i$ will be of class $\mathcal{C}^k$ . \end{remark} \begin{cor} Since the field $\R(x_1,\dots, x_n)$ is a field of fractions of $\RR^0(\R^n)$ we obtain
+\begin{remark} Reasoning from the proof of Theorem \ref{0=regulous squares} cannot be applied to the $k$-regulous functions on $\R^n$ for $k\geq 1$ and $n\geq 2$, as there is no guarantee that the extensions of the functions $f_i$ will be of class $\mathcal{C}^k$ . \end{remark} \begin{cor} Since the field $\R(x_1,\dots, x_n)$ is a field of fractions of $\RR^0(\R^n)$ we obtain

 In particular $p_2(\RR^0(\R^2))=4$. \end{cor} For $n=2$, Theorem \ref{0=regulous squares} and \cite[Theorem 6.1]{3xfr} immediately imply